oorbeng/oorbeng.github.io/src/content/blog/one-week-in.md

 draft: false
 tags:
   - devjourn
-description: Yes.
-I've started doing some math.
+description: Yes, I've started doing some math.
 ---

 I have to be more consistent about when I write these.
 I've decided to stick with Fridays.